 ChatGPT at TU Delft?

-The ChatGPT Artificial Intelligence (AI) tool has taken off enormously, therefore the education industry can’t ignore it.
-Due to its impact, discussions on faculty and university level on how to deal with it in teaching and assessments are ongoing.
+Most probably you have heard of the recent developments with ChatGPT, or may have tried it yourself.
+The ChatGTP Artificial Intelligence (AI) tool has taken off enormously and cannot be ignored in education.
+Due to its impact, discussions on faculty and university level on how to deal with it in teaching in general and more specifically in assessments are ongoing.
 The general stance is that the tool should be seen as a potential learning tool.
 However, it does have implications for assessments.
-We must be able to properly assess whether students themselves have acquired knowledge, insight and skills within a course or programme.
+TU Delft must be able to properly assess whether students themselves have acquired knowledge, insight and skills within a course or programme.

 Expertise and Guidelines